Dubler brothers land top seeds for District 6 Tournament

 Forest Hills’ Dustin Flinn, the runner-up at 145 last season, is the No. 2 seed at 160.
 Flinn is 23-13 this year.

-Spangle, who is 27-7 this season, could be on a collision course with top-seeded Kirk Bearkar (22-5) of Forest Hills, but could first encounter Honan in a possible semifinal matchup.
+Spangle, who is 27-7 this season, could be on a collision course with top-seeded Kirk Bearjar (22-5) of Forest Hills, but may first encounter Honan in a possible semifinal matchup.
 Honan placed seventh at 195 in 2020, but did not compete at districts last year due to Moshannon Valley being in COVID protocols at the start of the postseason.

 Honan is 20-2 this season with one of the losses coming by fall to Spangle.